qmarcou/netidmtpreg/README.md

-The goal of netidmtpreg is to enable net survival estimation through direct binomial regression, allowing modeling continuous covariate effects that could not be handled through stratified Pohar-Perme estimation, all this in a multistate Illness-Death setting.
+The goal of netidmtpreg is to enable net survival estimation through direct binomial regression, allowing modeling continuous covariate effects that could not be handled through e.g stratified Pohar-Perme estimation, all this in a multistate Illness-Death setting.

 ## Installation